scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 3
 - **Duration:** concentration, 10 minutes

 A shimmering aura protects up to 5 creatures in range that you can see.
-Make a spellcasting roll, adding a terrible die for every creature targeted.
-On success, target creatures gain 1 defense die, or a superior defense die on a critical.
+Make a spellcasting roll against a terrible die for each creature targeted.
+On success creatures add a defense die to their defense rolls, or a superior defense die on a critical.

 Add an enhanced die for every level above 2nd.